MichaelKohler/mkohler.dev/README.md

 Setting up
 -----

-After cloning the repository change to the newly created folder and download the third-party dependencies.
+After cloning the repository change to the newly created folder and install the third-party dependencies.

 ```
-$ bower install
 $ npm install
 ```